-How Loud Is AC – What Is Silent Mode?
+How Loud Is Air Conditioning? – What Is Silent Mode?

 As technology has moved forward, we ask more of our advanced systems, including innovative features and practical requirements.
 This includes making sure your technology doesn’t distract or irritate, which is where a noisy system may let you down.

 If you need a quiet home office to be able to focus, or if noise at night keeps you awake, then you’ll need your air conditioning unit to be as quiet as possible!
 So just how loud is air conditioning?
 In this blog, we answer just that!

 What Is a Decibel Rating?

 A decibel (dB) is used to measure noise.
 The louder a sound, the higher the decibel level.
 On average, our indoor air conditioners will make 19-50 decibels of sound, whilst the corresponding outdoor unit will make about 46-50 decibels of sound.

 For context, a fridge humming will make about 40dB of sound, whereas a vacuum cleaner will come in at about 70dB.
 Average home noises and conversational speech will be around 55 and 60 decibels, respectively.

 The Inner Workings of AC – What Makes the Sound?